 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-This bad mold grows on a wide variety of foods, including fruits and vegetables, bread, lunch meat, jams, sauces and condiments.
-It can also grow on dairy products such as yogurt and cheese.
-“A mold is a microscopic fungus,” says Dr. Craggs-Dino.
+This bad mold grows on a wide variety of foods, including fruits and vegetables; bread; lunch meat; jams and jellies; sauces and condiments; and dairy products such as yogurt and cheese.
+“A mold is microscopic fungus,” says Dr. Craggs-Dino.
 “And then what we see growing on things like fruits, vegetables and jelly are the spores.”

-These airborne spores circulate in the environment, looking for a hospitable landing place.
+These spores are airborne and circulate in the environment, looking for a hospitable landing place.
 Once spores find a suitable food host, they start to grow.
 Tell-tale signs of mold include white spots, unusual colored patches, or food that’s softer than normal or smells bad.

-Unfortunately, there’s no way to know by sight whether a mold is safe or harmful.
+But while it’s tempting to scrape off the offensive fuzz and eat the food anyway, that might not be the best course of action.
+There’s no way of knowing by sight whether a mold is safe or harmful.
 “You don’t know what mold you actually might be eating,” Dr. Craggs-Dino says.
 “Some molds can actually be very, very toxic to human beings.
 They can also cause allergic reactions and respiratory problems.”

 Dr. Craggs-Dino adds that some molds can also create a dangerous substance called toxins — including aflatoxins, which can be especially poisonous.
 “Those are extremely dangerous to somebody’s health.
 They can actually cause death.”